AdolfoMZ2984/books_to_scrape/README.md

 ## Overview

-This is a project created for the Python Basics for Market Analysis.
+This is a project created for the Python Basics for Market Analysis project at OpenClassrooms.
 It uses Beautiful Soup to scrape [Books to Scrape](https://books.toscrape.com/) and download key datapoints and images.

 ## Installation